thepygoscelis/scala_chemistry/README.md

 #Scala Chemistry
 This project is designed in order to facilitate solving chemistry problems.
-I've written in a popular language that is functional.
+I've written it in a popular language that is functional.
 The Scala Langugage is used by companies such as Twitter.
 ---
 #Features